davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-04-18-git-branch-merge.md

 ## Compare files

 Compare files between your branches on GitHub.
+This comparison shows the differences between your `main` branch and `my-new-branch`.

 1. Sign in to [GitHub](https://github.com/login).
 1. Go to your GitHub repository named `testrepo` and select the **Code** tab.